ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 8. **'Please input cluster_name :'**.
 Please give name to your cluster then hit enter

-9. You'll be asked for 'Do you want to re-generate keypair?
-Please type "yes" or "no"'.
+9. You'll be asked for **'Do you want to re-generate keypair?
+Please type "yes" or "no"'**.
 Please type "yes" then hit enter

-10. 'Enter passphrase (empty for no passphrase):'.
+10. **'Enter passphrase (empty for no passphrase):'**.
 You can leave it empty or adding passphrase then hit enter

-11. 'Enter same passphrase again:'.
+11. **'Enter same passphrase again:'**.
 You can leave it empty or re type the same passphrase then hit enter

 12. It will take a while, and then generating output